|Navigo Transit Pass, Paris, France|

 The pass belongs to you and can be recharged for transport repeatedly, for years.
 If your Navigo pass is lost or stolen, you cannot reclaim its value.
 You must buy a new one.

-You can buy your Navigo pass on any day of the week, but because its validity begins on Monday, if you buy it in the middle of the week you may not get full value: you'll pay full price, but it will still expire at midnight on the following Sunday.
+You can buy your Navigo pass on any day of the week, but because its validity always begins on Monday—and only Monday— if you buy it in the middle of the week you may not get full value: you'll pay full price, but it will still expire at midnight on the following Sunday.

-You can buy your Navigo pass good for the following week starting on Friday, and it becomes valid at 00:01 (12:01 am) on Monday.
+From Friday on, you can buy your Navigo pass good for the following week, and it becomes valid at 00:01 (12:01 am) on Monday morning.

 Use it to/from the Airport!